 - Replace church with a place of worship.
-Replace a priest or preacher with a religious leader, officiant or celebrant.
-Replace religious ceremony with civil ceremony or ritual.
+Replace a priest or preacher with a religious leader, officiant, or celebrant.
+Replace religious ceremony with just ceremony or ritual.

 - Update your images to include iconic traditions of different religions, such as people wearing the Jewish yarmulke or the application of henna during Hindu weddings.

 - Replace handicapped and disability-first language like the deaf woman with disabled and person-first language like the woman who is deaf.